stevencohn/ResxTranslator/README.md

 then flag these by including the word **SKIP** in the entry's comment.
 It must be capitalized.
 The comment can include other text besides the word SKIP.

+#### Analysis - ignoring specific duplicate

+The Analyze tab analyzes a resx file looking for duplicate uses of words and phrase.
+There will likely be legitimate cases where you want to use duplicates but in very different contexts.
+In these case, you can tag those resources with the NODUP keyword;
+the analyzer will ignore those resources.

 #### Using an Override Hint File

 While Google translator is generally quite good, there are nuances in languages that it can't